Vigorous debate in Parliament over proposed changes to Town Councils Act

 - Posted 10 Mar 2017 22:44

-SINGAPORE: There was vigorous debate in Parliament over proposed changes to the Town Councils Act, with Workers’ Party chair Sylvia Lim describing part of the changes as “fundamentally flawed” and perpetuating an “extreme conflict of interest”.
+SINGAPORE: There was vigorous debate in Parliament over proposed changes to the Town Councils Act, with Workers’ Party (WP) chairman Sylvia Lim describing part of the changes as “fundamentally flawed” and perpetuating an “extreme conflict of interest”.

 The proposed changes, which require town councils to adhere to higher standards of corporate governance and transparency, were set out in a Bill that was up for debate in Parliament on Friday (Mar 10).
-The Bill was eventually approved by Parliament, with the Workers’ Party MPs opposing it.
+The Bill was eventually approved by Parliament, with WP Members of Parliament opposing it.

 She questioned the need for these investigative powers.